KaiaKim/PioneerZero/NOTES/LOAD.md

 - "Address already in use" → Port is taken; stop other servers or use a different port
 - "Module not found" → Make sure you're in the project root directory
 - Import errors → Check that all dependencies are installed (`pip install -r requirements.txt`)

-Need help with anything specific about running the server?